-The combination of maltodextrin and fructose is key to Beta Fuel.
+The combination of maltodextrin and fructose is key to SiS Beta Fuel, which is leading a revolution in endurance fuelling.
 This combination allows enhanced carbohydrate delivery and utilisation during exercise, whilst minimising gastrointestinal issues.

-The new Beta Fuel range provides a variety of performance solutions to choose from with powders, gels and chews available to build your ultimate nutrition strategy.
+For training and competition of 2 – 2.5 hours or more, the SiS Beta Fuel range is the next generation of endurance fuelling and provides a variety of performance solutions to choose from with powders, gels and chews available to build your ultimate nutrition strategy.
 Our new formula uses an optimised ratio of maltodextrin to fructose providing a science-based complete fuelling solution for triathletes.

-This new range uses a ratio of maltodextrin to fructose at 1:0.8 (previous 2:1), as it has been proven to:
+By using a precise balance of maltodextrin and fructose, rather than a single form of carbohydrate, performance improved with Science in Sport Beta Fuel, whilst avoiding any digestion issues.
+This new range uses a ratio of maltodextrin to fructose at 1:0.8 (previous 2:1) has been proven to:

 - Enhance total exogenous carbohydrate oxidation by 17%